Last updated on April 5th, 2023

 Nicotine dependence is not a significant mechanism for e-cigarettes’ purported effect on heavier future conventional smoking among young adults.

 Teens Aren't Babies Anymore

 People say, “Talk to your teenager about the dangers of smoking!”
 Okay, that’s good advice, but frankly, teens today are well aware of those dangers.
 If your teen is thinking about smoking, or is already a smoker, it’s time to bring that conversation into the 21st century and include talking about realistic alternatives.

-Remember, teens often will do what they want to do and they would rather have your approval rather than your condemnation.
+Remember, teens will often do what they want to do, and they would rather have your approval rather than your condemnation.